dev-KauhanMelo/dev-KauhanMelo/README.md

 **Stack:** Electron · React · TypeScript · Vite · Monaco · Node · Express · Firebase Realtime Database · Judge0 · Docker · Zod · npm workspaces

 The part I'd point at first is the *Limitations* section of its README.
 It says, in writing, that the kiosk lockdown is UX deterrence and not an operating system security boundary, that Task Manager can always kill the process, that the teacher unlock doesn't yet reach the student's screen, and that there is no automated test coverage.
-Writing that down cost me nothing to hide and made the project honest.
+Nobody made me write that down.
+A system nobody can trust the description of isn't one a school can adopt.

 ### [Interclasse ETEPD](https://github.com/dev-KauhanMelo/etepd-sistema-interclasse) · live platform for a school sports tournament